rtbuechele17osu/QuantumSudoku/README.md

 puzzle = process_input(puzzle_input, n);
 ```

 From here, the provided functions map the configurations of the unknown values onto a quantum state and build the Grover circuit which identifies valid solutions to the given puzzle.
-Finally, it outputs the statevector of this Circuit and converts the solution state back into an array of values, showing the solved Sudoku:
+Finally, the notebook outputs the statevector of this circuit and converts the solution state back into an array of values, showing the solved Sudoku:

 ```
  Possible Solution: